 This lounge is in the International Concourse and is an easy walk from the Delta Sky Club in Concourse F. It is large, empty, and has nice views, a Spa, showers, a bar, and good food.
 Overall, the Delta Sky Club in Concourse F is a better lounge, but it can be busy, which is where this lounge may have the advantage.
 The other advantage is that this lounge has a spa, so if you would like a short treatment or a massage at the Asanda Spa Lounge, then this is the lounge you need to head for.

 The food within this lounge is very good.
-It includes large bowls of all sorts of salads and warm dishes, including Mac n Cheese, Roasted Winter Vegetables, and Red Pepper Pasta, plus coffee machines, soft drinks, and sweet treats.
+It includes large bowls of salads and warm dishes, including Mac n Cheese, Roasted Winter Vegetables, Red Pepper Pasta, coffee machines, soft drinks, and sweet treats.

 4. Delta Sky Club in Terminal A (near gate 16)

-This Delta Sky Club is the best Delta lounge in Terminal A. It is not usually busy and has a bar, plenty of food, and excellent views.
-The bar area is curved and stylish and looks different from your average airport lounge.
+This Delta Sky Club is the best Delta Lounge in Terminal A. It is not usually busy and has a bar, plenty of food, and excellent views.
+The bar area is curved, stylish, and different from your average airport lounge.
 This lounge’s disadvantage is that this Sky Club does not have the variety or volume of delicious food that F, B, and E have above.
 You just get the standard Sky Club choices.

 5. Delta Sky Club in Terminal C (near gate 36)